THE BASICS

 Sessions start at $440.
 However, most clients invest around $1000.

 We do!
-We highly recommend hiring one of our amazing artists; you can learn more about them on our "about" page.
+We highly recommend hiring one of our amazing artists; you can learn more about them on our about page.
 Hair and makeup starts at $240.

 My wife and I consider ourselves incredibly lucky to have been the preeminent theatre photographers in New England for over a decade.
 We still travel to Boston to cover lots of performances, and are actively seeking opportunities in New York City.
 We also occasionally photograph events such as galas or opening night parties.
 We are open to wedding coverage, though only through referrals.
-Please see our work at hallandhawver.com.
+Please see our work here.

 We generally offer between two and six shoot days a month in New England.
 These dates are chosen well in advance and are based around prior travel plans.
 We offer a mix of weekdays and weekends.